Loading...

 Crime: Adopt surnames suggesting professions, regions, or family histories turned corrupt.

 The most compelling villains aren't born evil—they're created through circumstance, trauma, ideology, or corrupted virtue.
-Understanding villain psychology is essential for crafting names that reflect their inner darkness.
+Understanding villain psychology is essential for crafting names that reflect their inner darkness—just as wizard names reflect arcane mastery.
 A tragic villain whose family was slaughtered might adopt a name reflecting their lost innocence, like "Ashborn" or "Widow's Reach."
 Meanwhile, a philosophical extremist who believes humanity must be purged for the greater good might choose something clinical and detached like "The Adjudicator" or "Executive Zero."

 Tragic villains possess the most sympathetic origins—heroes who lost everything and concluded that the world itself is broken.
 Their names often retain noble elements corrupted by pain: "Sir Graymourn," "Lady Remembrance," or "The Keeper of Ashes."
 These characters started with good intentions but were pushed beyond moral boundaries by unbearable loss.
 Their villainy stems from grief transformed into rage, making them dangerous precisely because they once understood compassion.
 Contrast this with ideological extremists whose names reflect unwavering conviction—"The Purifier," "Prophet Cleanse," or "Architect Prime."
 These villains genuinely believe they're saving the world, which makes them more terrifying than simple sadists because they cannot be reasoned with or redeemed through empathy.